 Daikanbo

-Daikanbo is the highest spot on the rim of Mt.
-Aso, with an elevation of 939 meters.
-You can see all five cones of Aso in one view.
-The view is said to resemble a reclining Buddha statue.
-It used to be named Toumi Gahara, but Tokutomi Soho, a famous journalist, renamed it Daikanbo when he visited.
-He was very impressed by the scenery.
-On a clear autumn morning, you may see a sea of clouds.
+Daikanbo is the highest spot on the rim of Mount Aso, with an elevation of 939 meters.
+From here, you can see all five volcanic cones of Aso at once.
+The view is said to resemble a reclining Buddha.
+The area was formerly known as Tōmi Gahara but was renamed Daikanbo by the famous journalist Tokutomi Sohō during his visit, as he was deeply impressed by the scenery.
+On a clear autumn morning, you might witness a sea of clouds.

 Kusasenri

-Kusasenri is a green field that spreads about one kilometer on the northern slope of Eboushi Cone.
-It is the remains of a double volcanic crater.
-It has a pond in the center, and the peaceful view of horses grazing with no apparent tension is one of the typical views of Aso.
-In front of you is Nakadake Cone, smoking from the top.
+Kusasenri is a green field that stretches about one kilometer across the northern slope of Eboshi Cone.
+It is the remnant of a double volcanic crater and features a pond at its center.
+The peaceful scene of horses grazing calmly against the backdrop of the steaming Nakadake Cone is one of the classic views of Aso.

 Crater of Nakatake

 This is the crater of the active Naka-dake Cone.
-Around the rim of the smoking crater, you can have a great view of the rugged lava terrain.
-You can get there via the toll road or by the ropeway.
-You can also walk up.
+Around the rim of the smoking crater, you can enjoy dramatic views of the rugged volcanic landscape.
+The site is accessible via a toll road, by ropeway, or on foot.
+Note that access may be restricted depending on volcanic activity.

 Shirakawa Suigen